Taylor Swift Sends Love To Protesters After Epic Women’s March: ‘I’m Proud To Be A Woman’

 Say it loud, she’s XX and she’s proud!
 Taylor Swift may not have been with the Woman’s March on Washington in person, but she was definitely there in spirit!
 The 27-year-old gave props to her sister protesters via social media on Jan.
 21. “So much love, pride, and respect for those who marched.
 I’m proud to be a woman today, and every day,” she tweeted to her 83.2 million followers.

 Because Twitter can be a truly terrible place, Tay Tay was immediately slammed by trolls, with some accusing the singer of using the protests for self-promotion purposes.
 “This is gross opportunism, be better,” admonished one male tweeter, who took issue with Tay’s shout out, because, he wrote, “I marched, she didn’t.”
 Can’t we all just get along now peeps?!!
-A Taylor fan was quick to jump to her defense however, insisting, “it would drag attention to Taylor instead of the cause, and that is why she didn’t go.”
+A Taylor fan was quick to jump to her defense however, insisting, “it would drag attention to Taylor instead of the cause, and that is why she didn’t go,” while another said “you’re exactly the kind of person women are marching against today to make a point.
+Literally WOW.”
+Way to stick together, girls!

 Well, for whatever Taylor’s reason was for not attending, as HollywoodLife.com previously reported, there were thousands of other famous faces amongst the millions of Women’s March activists, which turned out to be the largest protest ever in the United States of America.
 Miley Cyrus, 24, Barbra Streisand, 74, Jane Fonda, 79, Kerry Washington, 39, and even a heavily-pregnant Natalie Portman, 35, were just some of the celebs who took to the streets in the name of women’s rights.